Founder of Padma Studios

 With Tibetan Buddhist culture under the threat of extinction in its own homeland, Pema Namdol early on nourished a passion for conserving and disseminating the traditional Tibetan arts.
 At the youthful age of seventeen he was determined to fill the need for a guide to Buddhist icon measurement and began writing an illustrating his first book, Concise Tibetan Art Book (1987).
 To further preserve this precious heritage, Pema Namdol authored a second definitive guide, Tibetan Thanka Painting: Portrayal of Mysticism (2000).

-Pema Namdol's third book, Celestial Portfolio (2013), is a museum quality limited edition fine art book featuring his finest thanka paintings spanning more than twenty-five years.
-All three books have been acquired by academic and national libraries across the globe.
-Pema Namdol's fourth book, a graphic novel entitled A Guided Tour of Hell: A Graphic Memoir with co-author Samuel Bercholz, was published by Shambhala Publications in 2016.
+Pema Namdol's third publication, Celestial Portfolio (2013), is a museum quality limited edition print box set featuring his finest thanka paintings spanning more than twenty-five years.
+All three publications have been acquired by academic and national libraries across the globe.
+Pema Namdol's latest work, a graphic novel entitled A Guided Tour of Hell: A Graphic Memoir with co-author Samuel Bercholz, was published by Shambhala Publications in 2016.

 Pema Namdol's highly innovative thanka paintings and 3-D mandalas - so detailed that it requires from months to years of intensive focus to complete them - have been exhibited in museum and galleries throughout the world, including the Victoria and Albert Museum (London), Vaölkerkundemuseum (Zurich), Hammer Museum (Los Angeles), Forest Lawn Museum (Glendale), Pacific Asia Museum (Pasadena), and Tibet House and Rubin Museum (New York).
 His work has been commissioned by esteemed lamas from all the major Tibetan Buddhist lineages, including His Holiness the Dalai Lama, His Holiness the Fourth Dodrupchen Rinpoche, Kyabje Chatral Rinpoche, as well as by museums, cultural centers, and art collectors worldwide.